UCL-COMP0016-Team37/ProjectWebsite/_pages/8_appendencies.md

 ### Deployment manual

+The estimated cost of running the site on Azure cloud services is £50 per month.

 #### Frontend
 Frontend is deployed based on Node.js server structure and developed using React.js, hence, we use `npm` to deploy and install dependencies.